CodeDynasty-dev/Jetpath/docs/docs/dependency-injection.md

 <docmach type="wrapper" file="doc-fragments/docs.html" replacement="content">

-# Dependency Injection in JetPath
+# Dependency Injection in Jetpath

 Dependency Injection (DI) is a design pattern used to manage how components (like services, repositories, controllers) get instances of their dependencies (other components they rely on).
-While JetPath **does not include a built-in, dedicated Dependency Injection container** like frameworks such as NestJS or Angular, it provides effective patterns for managing dependencies, primarily through its **Plugin System**.
+While Jetpath **does not include a built-in, dedicated Dependency Injection container** like frameworks such as NestJS or Angular, it provides effective patterns for managing dependencies, primarily through its **Plugin System**.

 ---

-## JetPath's Approach to Dependencies
+## Jetpath's Approach to Dependencies

-Instead of relying on a complex DI container, JetPath encourages managing dependencies through:
+Instead of relying on a complex DI container, Jetpath encourages managing dependencies through:

 1.  **Plugins:** Encapsulating related functionality and its dependencies within a plugin, making them accessible via the `ctx.plugins` object.
 2.  **Module Scope / Manual Instantiation:** Creating and managing instances of services or clients within specific modules and importing them where needed.